Hand Dominance and Congruence for Wrist-worn Haptics using Custom Voice-Coil Actuation: Experiment Setup

 \section{Experiment Setup}

-Fig. \ref{fig:Setup} shows the experiment setup: participants sit on a chair with arm supports and wear Oculus Quest 2 headset for (i) real-time hand tracking through the Hand Physics Toolkit (HPTK) \cite{jorgejgnz2020hptk} and (ii) visual representation of the VR environment.
-Once an interaction occurs between the real-time tracked hand avatar and the virtual objects, CoWrHap renders haptic information on the wrist based on the mechanical property of the object.
+Fig. \ref{fig:Setup} shows the experiment setup: participants sit on a chair with arm supports and wear Oculus Quest 2 headset for (i) real-time hand tracking and (ii) visual representation of the VR environment.
+Once an interaction occurs between the tracked hand avatar and the virtual objects, CoWrHap renders haptic cues on the wrist based on its mechanical property.
 Noise-cancellation headphones with white noise minimize the environment and actuator noise.